 - Full Backup Options help keep backup sizes low and ensure you can restore data quickly.
 If you can only run incremental block-level backups for data that changes often, you can get a backup archive that significantly exceeds your actual data size (each incremental copy stores all data changed from the last full backup).

-To avoid such situations you need to schedule full backups or look to creating a full data cop, if the total size of your previous block level backups are larger than that certain amount of your data.
-The second option can help if you are unsure on a desired full backup schedule.
+To avoid such situations you need to schedule full backups or look to creating a full data copy, if the total size of your previous block level backups is larger than that certain amount of your data.
+The second option can help if you are unsure of a desired full backup schedule.

 - The following steps will help running pre- or post-backup commands (mostly necessary in corporate scenarios) and set email notifications on the job status.

 Hybrid backup allows you to meet the 3-2-1 backup rule by having separate local and cloud copies within one backup job.
 Its configuration wizard is mostly the same as the previous scenario, so you need only to select separate local and cloud storage accounts.

 After every backup run, CloudBerry Backup will copy newly created backup data, from the local backup repository to cloud-based.
 It differs from a separate backup-to-cloud job by collecting the backup data from the local storage repository, rather than working with “hot” data, directly.
 This approach can improve a computer’s overall performance.

 Recovering user data from cloud sources is an easy task with CloudBerry Backup.
 You need to: